Bell peppers and basic seasonings flavor this tasty Mexican-style corn blend. Use fresh or frozen corn kernels in this recipe.

-- 2 cups fresh corn kernels or frozen thawed corn
+- 2 cups corn kernels (fresh or frozen and thawed)

 - 1 teaspoon kosher salt

-- 2 tablespoons sweet green bell pepper, finely chopped
+- 2 tablespoons green bell pepper (finely chopped)

 - Add 2 to 3 tablespoons of finely chopped red, yellow, or sweet onion to the skillet along with the bell pepper.